C2N14/AutomaThemely/README.md

 ## Notes

+* This program assumes that a day in your location has both sunrise and sunset in the same 0 to 24 hr day span, and if you decide to set a custom time offset make sure both of these events still occur within this span
-* Although it is specifically made for GNOME, it should be compatible with Unity, and other desktop environments could be implemented in the future.
+* Although it is specifically made for GNOME, it should be compatible with Unity and other GNOME based environments, and other desktop environments *could* be implemented in the future.
 * This program requires an active internet connection **ONLY** if you set *Auto Location* on (it uses your ip to determine your geolocation), otherwise you can manually set your location and you won't need it.
 * You should never really manually edit the version number on the configuration file because it will most likely be overwritten
 * Tested with Ubuntu 18.04 & Ubuntu 16.04